DloomPlz/personal-guides/Linux/Lesson 6 - VM and Containers/Lesson 6 - Virtual Machine and Containers.md

   - Host does not control container

-  - Lib and utilities may carry CVEs
+  - Libraries and utilities may carry CVEs

 - So easy to create a mess